EricWVGG/sanity-advanced-validators/README.md

 For a given object that has multiple fields, mark a field as `required` if a peer has a particular value.

+_note:_ This does not work for slugs, because they have to match a nested `.current` value.
+Use the [requiredIfSlugEq validator](#requiredIfSlugEq) instead.

 ```typescript
 import {requiredIfPeerEq} from 'sanity-advanced-validation'